 - Dental care

 HHC has school-based health centers for students in Brooklyn, Manhattan and Queens.
-Learn more about other school-based health centers available throughout New York City.

 We also provide a full range of healthcare services to children and adults throughout New York City.
 Find an HHC hospital or health center near you.